cmontrond/robotics-third-project/README.md

 * Take off
 * Look for the target person
 * Follow the target person at a safe distance
-* Moving left, right, forward and back as needed
+* Move left, right, forward and back as needed
-* Allow the robot to be additionally directed by hand gesture recognition
+* Be directed by hand gesture recognition

 ## Getting Started